 There is, however, a strong collection of women driving Sydney’s greatest and most innovative dinners, drinks, venues and good nights out.
 We went behind the scenes to ask them about the ride—the challenges behind the bar and in the kitchen, but also what they're excited about in 2019 and moving into the future of food.

-Here are six female forces in food and drink that are shaping a more exciting dining culture in Sydney, every damn day.
+Here are five female forces in food and drink that are shaping a more exciting dining culture in Sydney, every damn day.

 Paige Aubort is an award-winning bartender and the founder of the Coleman's Academy—a not-for-profit that exists to hero women in hospitality.
 Of the challenges she's faced behind the bar, she admits the "boys club" has been all too real, but says her greatest challenge was more inward.
 "The self-doubt, the imposter syndrome, the perfectionism to want to do everything so spot on to prove that I, or we as a gender, deserve to be here."